KernTHeAce/test_task/SRS.md

 * Application displays form to enter employee's data;
 * User enters employee's data and presses "Save" button;
 * If any data is entered incorrectly, the "Incorrect Data" message is displayed;
-* If entered data is valid, then edited record is added to the database;
+* If entered data is valid, then the corrected records replace the corresponding entries in the database;
 * The list of employees with edited record is displayed.

 ![image](./screenshots/editing_empl1.png?raw=true)